Oklahoma City University: Traditions

 OCU maintains several traditions, the largest being Homecoming in the fall.
 Homecoming, which is a week-long celebration, includes philanthropy events, concerts, floats and sporting events.

 Newspapers, magazines and other media

-The Campus is the official student newspaper of Oklahoma City University.
-It is updated at MediaOCU.com.
-It has served the students since 1907, and has won numerous state and national awards.
+The Campus is the official student newspaper of Oklahoma City University since 1907.
+It has won numerous state and national awards.
 It is produced by Student Publications, a part of the school's mass communications department.

 The Scarab is a student anthology of writing and art, including non-fiction, fiction, poetry, and photography, published by OCU's chapter of the international English honor society Sigma Tau Delta and winner of the society's 2003–2004 award for Literary Arts Journal of the year.

-All students may also submit research to the undergraduate research journal Stellar.

 Greek life

-The university is home to three fraternities and four sororities including Alpha Chi Omega, Alpha Phi, Gamma Phi Beta, Phi Mu sororities; Kappa Sigma, Lambda Chi Alpha, Phi Gamma Delta fraternities.
-OCU is also home to many other non-traditional Greek organizations such as two National Interfraternity Music Council organizations, Sigma Alpha Iota and Phi Mu Alpha Sinfonia; One local Christian fraternity, Delta Alpha Chi; and Kappa Phi, a national Christian women's organization.
-OCU also has numerous chapters of professional and academic honor fraternities such as Phi Alpha Delta, a professional law fraternity; Sigma Tau Delta, the international English honor society; and the original chapter of Beta Beta Beta, the national biological honor society.
+The university is home to several fraternities and sororities.